adriangeerre/popgen.github.io/_docs/generic/variant_call.md

 	4. Calculate the read coverage.
 	5. Call the variants using the BAM file/s and the reference.

 In this case we have already define our sorted _BAM_ file and we have the reference sequence.
 We have the indexes of both files.
-Remember to generate the data following the mapping of Illumina reads explained [here](https://adriangeerre.github.io/popgen.github.io/mapping_reads.html).
+Remember to generate the data following the mapping of Illumina reads explained [here](https://adriangeerre.github.io/popgen.github.io/mapping_reads.html) or download the inputs from [here](http://adriangeerre.github.io/popgen.github.io/analysis/variant_call).
 There is also an explanation on how to install the software on Linux.
 We will start in the **step 4**.
 Read about the meaning of the argument by running `bcftools mpileup`.

 {% highlight Bash %}
 bcftools mpileup -f SARS-CoV-2-reference.fasta SARS-CoV-2_exper-SRX9197062.bam -O b -o SARS-CoV-2_exper-SRX9197062.bcf